 Counselor's Na me Date

-INSTRUCTIO NS Commendations and recommendations must include those re Comments that indicate a need for improvement should be sp improvement. ecific in nature and recommend methods of
+INSTRUCTION 1.
+2. Commendations and recommendations must include those relative to the standards. rovement should be specific in nature and recommend m ethods of

+~~~

+V-00/0444-A

+OVERALL EVA ALUATION OF SCHOOL COUNSELOI R:

-Meets S Progres ALUATION OF SCHOOL COUNSELOR: Standards s Evident s Not Evident
+Progres Standards s Evident s Not Evident

 SIGNATURES:

-Evaluator Date
+Evaluator Date William and

-This report has been discussed with me in conference with the extended to me to attach comments regarding this evaluation, not necessarily signify agreement with the evaluation. e evaluator.
-An opportunity has been A signature of this evaluation does
+in conference with the evaluator.
+An opportunity has be tarding this evaluation.
+A signature of this evaluation d the evaluation.

 Counselor Date

-WILLOWS UNIFIED SCHOOL DISTRICT CERTIFICATED TEACHERS SALARY SCHEDULE 2017-18, 2018-19, 2019-20 days 181
+WILLOWS UNIFIED SCHOOL DISTRICT CERTIFICATED TEACHERS SALARY SCHEDULE days 183